To Be Clear: 6 Ways Pharma Should Uphold Financial Transparency with Patient Advocates

 3. Create financial compensation terms that adhere to fair market value (FMV) when partnering directly with advocates and patients.
 There is no official system in place for financial compensation of patient partners, but patients provide tangible value and should be fairly compensated.
 An agency partner can help you calculate what patients are giving up supporting your efforts – time with their family, friends and jobs.

 4. Be the frontrunner in transparency by joining the growing number of pharma companies that are proactively disclosing their financial contributions in corporate responsibility reports.
 This process is similar to ways in which the industry is already required to report payments to physicians through the Sunshine Act.
 Public disclosure of advocacy giving will have the added benefit of reminding your employees their work is contributing to a meaningful impact in the lives of patients.

 5. Level the playing field by establishing a grant program with guidelines for giving that reflect the company priorities and values.
 This also ensures that advocacy giving granted to non-profits is regulated and reconciled (meaning, there’s justification the funds were put to the intended use).

 6. Reference existing industry guidelines, such as the PhRMA Principles on Interactions with Patient Organizations and BIO Guiding Principles for Interaction with Patient Advocacy Organizations.

 As the dialogue continues, we can anticipate more measures (potentially even legislation) to ensure transparency and accountability between patient advocacy groups and drug manufacturers.
 But it’s never too soon to break from the fray and start implementing these best practices for financial transparency with advocates now.

-Carolyn Sobczyk is a Vice President at JPA Health Communications where she fosters the development of strategic partnerships with the advocacy community on behalf of her biopharma clients.
+Carolyn Sobczyk is a Vice President at JPA Health where she fosters the development of strategic partnerships with the advocacy community on behalf of her biopharma clients.